tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-dependabot/usage.md

 |syncDependabotDataEvent	|Queries the GitHub Dependabot alerts for the repository.|

 ## Integration
-The method to integrate the plugin:
+The method to integrate the plug-in:

 - Using the user interface